Yogin Sullaphen: Career

-Sullaphen began his career as a guitar teacher in a private school in Johannesburg before transitioning to freelance work in music, primarily focusing on composition and production.
-His work in music composition has earned him two nominations for Naledi Theatre Awards.
+Sullaphen began his career as a guitar teacher at a private school in Johannesburg before transitioning to freelance work in music, primarily focusing on composition and production.
+His work in music composition has earned him three nominations for Naledi Theatre Awards.
 He was nominated in the "best original score" category for the production "Jungfrau" in 2019, and for "best sound design/soundscape" for "Strange Land" in 2020, both directed by award-winning South African theatre director Jade Bowers.
+In 2026, Sullaphen was nominated for a Naledi Theatre Award in the “best original score/soundscape” category for the theatre production “Gabo Legwala”, a work created in collaboration with award-winning poet Modise Sekgothe and vocalist Phumla Siyobi.

 Sullaphen has worked extensively with acclaimed South African director and choreographer Robyn Orlin on stage productions that have been performed internationally.
 Between 2012 and 2017, his composition for Orlin's "Beauty remained for just a moment…" toured extensively in France and throughout Europe.
-From 2021 to 2025, Sullaphen, as part of the live-looping band uKhoiKhoi, toured across Europe and Asia with Orlin’s stage production titled “We wear our wheels with pride…”.
+Since 2021, Sullaphen – as part of the live-looping band uKhoiKhoi – has been touring Europe, Asia and the United States of America with Orlin’s stage production titled “We wear our wheels with pride…”.
 In 2024, this production was performed for the first time in South Africa at the JOMBA!
 Dance Festival where Orlin was honoured as the 2024 JOMBA!
 Legacy Artist.
 Since mid-2024, uKhoiKhoi has also performed throughout Europe with “How in salts desert is it possible to blossom...”, another stage production by Orlin.